denishoornaert/InvertedPendulum/README.md

 ### InvertedPendulum
 This is the top-level module integrating the previous three modules with the [KR260 board](https://www.amd.com/de/products/system-on-modules/kria/k26/kr260-robotics-starter-kit.html).
 For this purpose it is using the [ultrascale-spinal-wrapper](https://github.com/denishoornaert/ultrascale-spinal-wrapper/tree/master) library which already provides the necessary configurations.
 For memory mapped registers we are using Spinal's `AXI4SlaveFactory` which allows us to define how the registers can be addressed.

+### UART
+The branch `uart` contains an additional module to implement a UART controller.
+This can be helpful for boards with not enough UART interfaces.
+The implementation is based on the UART controller provided by SpinalHDL.